mgroncki/AdjointMonteCarlo/README.md

-# Adjoint Monte Carlo Simulation
+# Monte Carlo Simulation and adjoint Greeks

 Use CppAD for calculation of greeks (sensivities) doing Monte Carlo Simulation.